koehlepe/taxsalesearch/README.md

 Next Steps:

-I'm going to create a script to load the data into Solr, so that I don't have to log into the Administration User Interface to do so.
+Realized I need to create some queries and relevance judgements before I can tune, so that is what I am doing next.
+I may need to extract some additional data as well to decide relevance (user p)

 After that, I will add additional settings/tuning for Solr and the queries I make from the User Interface.